ppareek14/ESG-Score-recommender-/README.md

 A GenAI-powered tool to analyze, score, and explain the risk of forced labour practices in companies based on their ESG and sustainability reports, helping investors make responsible and data-driven investment decisions.

 Project Overview
-This project builds a Retrieval-Augmented Generation (RAG) pipeline and a forced labour risk scoring model by:
+This project implements a Retrieval-Augmented Generation (RAG) pipeline combined with a forced labour risk scoring model.
+It is designed to:

-Extracting both native text and image-based text (OCR) from ESG documents.
+Extract both native text and image-based text (OCR) from ESG and sustainability documents.

-Using semantic search and prompted LLM reasoning to answer investment questions.
+Use semantic search and prompted Large Language Model (LLM) reasoning to answer critical investment risk questions.

-Scoring companies based on global standards (GRI 409, ESRS S2, SFDR).
+Score companies based on global regulatory standards, including GRI 409 (Forced or Compulsory Labour), ESRS S2 (Value Chain Workers), and SFDR (Sustainable Finance Disclosure Regulation).

-Explaining recommendations with citations from original reports.
+Generate transparent investment recommendations with citations from original reports.

-Visualizing forced labour risk using a dashboard and risk reports.
+Visualize forced labour risk across companies using interactive dashboards and risk reports.

 Key Features
-Parse and understand complex ESG reports (text + scanned images)
+Parse and analyze complex ESG and sustainability reports, including both text and scanned images.

-Use LLMs (like GPT-4) to retrieve and reason over ESG disclosures
+Leverage Large Language Models (LLMs) to retrieve contextually relevant disclosures from long documents.

-Assign a forced labour risk score (0–100) per company
+Assign a forced labour risk score (scale of 0–100) for each company based on disclosure quality and risk mitigation.

-Generate invest / watchlist / avoid recommendations
+Generate clear investment recommendations categorized as Invest, Watchlist, or Avoid.

-Provide transparent justifications with quotes from ESG reports
+Provide auditable justifications with direct quotations from official ESG documents.

-Visualize risk via charts, scorecards, and downloadable reports
+Visualize risk scores, metrics, and flagged disclosures through a professional dashboard.

 How It Works
-PDF Extraction:
+1. PDF Extraction

-Extract native text and OCR text from ESG reports.
+Extracts both native digital text and applies Optical Character Recognition (OCR) to image-based sections of ESG and sustainability reports.

-Chunking & Embedding:
+2. Chunking and Embedding

-Split extracted text into chunks and create semantic embeddings.
+Splits extracted content into manageable chunks and generates semantic embeddings for efficient retrieval.

-Vector Database Storage:
+3. Vector Database Storage

-Store document chunks for efficient retrieval using FAISS.
+Stores the document chunks in a vector database (e.g., FAISS) for scalable, high-performance semantic search.

-Prompted Retrieval:
+4. Prompted Retrieval

-Use RAG to answer investment-related queries like:
+Applies structured prompts to retrieve relevant sections and answer investment-related questions, such as:

-“Does the company audit suppliers for forced labour risks?”
+"Does the company audit suppliers for forced labour risks?"

-Risk Scoring:
+5. Risk Scoring

-Apply a structured ESG metric framework to generate risk scores.

-Visualization:

-Use Streamlit to display risk levels, citations, and company comparisons.
+Applies a structured scoring model aligned with recognized ESG frameworks to evaluate the company's disclosures and practices.

+Calculates an overall risk score and categorizes companies into investment recommendation tiers.

+6. Visualization
+Presents risk scores, key flagged disclosures, and investment recommendations through an interactive Streamlit dashboard.

+Enables generation of downloadable, audit-ready risk reports.